zbw/stwfsapy/Readme.md

 ## About
 This library provides functionality to find the labels of SKOS thesaurus concepts in text.
 It is a reimplementation in Python of [stwfsa](https://github.com/zbw/stwfsa) combined with the concept scoring from [1].
-A deterministic finite automata is constructed from the labels of the thesaurus concepts to perform the matching.
+A deterministic finite automaton is constructed from the labels of the thesaurus concepts to perform the matching.
 In addition, a classifier is trained to score the matched occurrences of the concepts.